New Otherwoldly Patron Option

 Gift of Gluttony

 When you reach 10th level, your patron's hunger is now yours.
-When you use your Feast of the Great One feature, you may use it on the corpse of an abberation, ooze, or plant, and will not suffer any of the negative effects you would normally get from eating one of these creatures.
-Additionally, the time it takes to consume a creature with this feature is reduced: one bonus action for a Tiny creature, 30 seconds for a Small creature, 5 minutes for a Medium creature, and 30 minutes for a Large or Huge creature.
+When you use your Feast of the Great One feature, you may use it on the corpse of any creature regardless of type and will not suffer any of the negative effects you might normally suffer from eating one of these creatures.
+Additionally, the time it takes to consume a creature with this feature is reduced: one bonus action for a Tiny creature, one action for a Small creature, one minute for a Medium creature, and 10 minutes for a Large or Huge creature.

 Finally, you are immune to poison damage and the poisoned condition.